Consistent subsectors of maximal supergravity and wrapped M5-branes: Supersymmetric subsectors and vacua of

 with representation indices suppressed.
 These generators can be checked to commute among themselves for all $\lambda$, thus yielding vanishing $\tilde{X}_{IJ}{}^K $ in (\ref{eq:TruncGen}).
 This leads to an abelian gauging in the $\cN=2$ vector multiplet sector, and Fayet-Iliopoulos gauging in the hyperscalar sector.
 Next, we impose the linear constraint C1 in (\ref{eq:TruncCondXLin}) by commuting all three SO$(3)_S$ generators (\ref{eq:SO3SLAGGen}) with all four generators (\ref{eq:SLAGIntTor}) of the truncated gauge group.
 All such commutators produce linear combinations of E$_{7(7)}$ generators with coefficients proportional to either function $c_1(\lambda)$ or $c_2(\lambda)$ given by

 Similarly, briging the SO$(3)_S$ generators (\ref{eq:SO3SLAGGen}), the embedding tensor (\ref{eq:ETSLAGChanged})--(\ref{eq:ETSLAGChangedMag}) and the invariant tensors $\hat{K}_x{}^\alpha$ described below (\ref{eq:G2SLAG}) to the relation C2 in (\ref{eq:TruncCondXLin}), a set of matrix equations is produced where all components are again proportional to the functions of $\lambda$ shown in (\ref{eq:SLAGLinearConst}).
 Thus, in this example, the constraint C2 adds nothing new with respect to C1, but this is not always the case, see section \ref{sec:A3CSector}.
-The linear constraints (\ref{eq:TruncCondXLin}) require (\ref{eq:SLAGLinearConst}) to vanish, which in turn selects the $\lambda=1$ frame for the embedding tensor (\ref{eq:ETSLAGChanged})--(\ref{eq:ETSLAGChangedMag}).
+The linear constraints (\ref{eq:TruncCondXLin}) with zero r.h.s.~require (\ref{eq:SLAGLinearConst}) to vanish, which in turn selects the $\lambda=1$ frame for the embedding tensor (\ref{eq:ETSLAGChanged})--(\ref{eq:ETSLAGChangedMag}).
+The quadratic constraint C3 is also satisfied only if $\lambda=1$.
 Thus, only in the $\lambda=1$ frame is the SO$(3)_S$-invariant truncation consistent.
-In particular, it is inconsistent to truncate to SO$(3)_S$ invariant fields in the $\lambda=0$ frame, where the embedding tensor takes on the defining form (\ref{eq:ETtrombone}), (\ref{eq:SCBianchiV}) for our $\cN=8$ TCSO$(5,0,0;\mathrm{V})$ gauged supergravity.
+In particular, it is inconsistent to truncate to SO$(3)_S$-invariant fields in the $\lambda=0$ frame, where the embedding tensor takes on the defining form (\ref{eq:ETtrombone}), (\ref{eq:SCBianchiV}) for our $\cN=8$ TCSO$(5,0,0;\mathrm{V})$ gauged supergravity.

 Of course, there could be other frames, not contained in the class (\ref{eq:ETSLAGChanged}) but related to the original frame (\ref{eq:ETtrombone}) by E$_{7(7)}$ rotations (\ref{eq:TransXSymbol}) outside the family (\ref{eq:TransMatSLAG}), which still render the SO$(3)_S$-invariant truncation consistent.
 Those truncated SO$(3)_S$-invariant theories may or may not be equivalent to the one just described.
 We will not explore those possibilities further and, in the next subsection, we will restrict our frame to be (\ref{eq:ETSLAGChanged})--(\ref{eq:ETSLAGChangedMag}) with $\lambda=1$.